snovakow/SudokuSwift/README.md

-Sudoku is an initial iOS and Mac webview port of the Sudoku Web App using SwiftUI.
+Sudoku is an iOS webview port of the Sudoku Web App using SwiftUI.